palantir/conjure/docs/rfc/007-endpoint-errors.md

 **Date:** 2020/03/19

 **Stakeholders:**
-* *Anyone that produces or consumes conjure-generated code via Dialogue or Undertow.*
+* *Anyone that produces or consumes conjure-generated code.*

 * * *